 GEUS Bulletin (ISSN 2597-2154) is a continuation of the Geological Survey of Denmark and Greenland Bulletin (ISSN 1904-4666).
-The first volume of the GEUS Bulletin was published in 2003 and replaced two former series: Geology of Denmark Survey Bulletin published by the Geological Survey of Denmark (DGU) between 1991 and 2001, and Geology of Greenland Survey Bulletin published by the Geological Survey of Greenland (GGU) between 1997 and 2002.
+The first volume of this series was published in 2003 and replaced two former series: Geology of Denmark Survey Bulletin published by the Geological Survey of Denmark (DGU) between 1991 and 2001, and Geology of Greenland Survey Bulletin published by the Geological Survey of Greenland (GGU) between 1997 and 2002.
 The two Surveys (DGU and GGU) merged into a single organisation (GEUS) in 1995, but maintained their own scientific series until these too were merged into one, GEUS Bulletin.

 Before these series, GGU published Grønlands Geologiske Undersøgelse Bulletin (1948–1996) and Grønlands Geologiske Undersøgelse Rapport (1964–1996).
 DGU published DGU Series (A–D) between 1971 and 1995, and DGU Række (1–5) between 1893 and 1983.
 All of these are considered “former series” of the present-day journal, GEUS Bulletin.

 In 2020, GEUS Bulletin added map descriptions as a new content type.
 These are single-issue works, consisting of a peer-reviewed descriptive text to accompany maps, typically produced by GEUS-affiliated scientists.
 This content type replaces the former series, Geological Survey of Denmark and Greenland Map Series.

 GEUS Bulletin is financed and published by the Geological Survey of Denmark and Greenland (GEUS) – a research and advisory institution in the Danish Ministry of Climate, Energy and Utilities.
 The journal is published in collaboration with Open Academia (a Swedish registered publishing solutions company).
 GEUS Bulletin maintains strict editorial independence from Open Academia, GEUS management and the Ministry.
 Ensuring editorial independence is the responsibility of the editor in chief (a GEUS employee), the editorial team (composed of GEUS-affiliated scientists; we are currently recruiting scientists from outside GEUS), advisory panel (composed of GEUS employees), and the external board (composed of scientists external to GEUS).
 Go to the editorial team page for a list of current members of the editorial team, advisory panel and external board.